 - 1. Be respectful.

 - 2. Be responsible.

-- 3. Be safe.

-- 4. Be ready to learn.
+- 3. Be ready to learn/ride.

 STUDENT CREED

 I am proud to be a Junior Cougar I will respect my school, the staff, my peers, and myself.
 I will always work to do my best.
 I will achieve because I AM a Junior Cougar of L. P. Jackson Middle School.